 Power, who also serves customers and runs the Swan’s catering operation, will celebrate his seventh year with the business on July 4.

 Swan grew until it encompassed two buildings, both of which are now paid off.
 Then the coronavirus pandemic hit, the market’s catering business dried up and state regulations prevented customers from coming in for sit-down meals.

 “We generally had a pretty good lunch crowd,” Barry said.
 “We lost a lot of revenue, with not serving lunches for a year.”

 The market managed to survive on its retail and take-out customers and Barry was able to keep all of his employees on the payroll.
 After virus infections fell in Monroe County, Swan reopened for lunch on March 3.

 Barry recognizes that he can’t continue to perform the physical labor of running the Swan Market forever.
 He’s already had one hip replaced and underwent surgery to deal with a problem in one wrist.
 Though Eric and James might want to take over the business sometime in the future, Barry isn’t sure he could ever actually retire.

 “I have to keep busy.”

-Photo: Lisa and her husband Barry Fischer have owned Swan Market in Rochester for more than 20 years.
+Photo: Liz and her husband Barry Fisher have owned Swan Market in Rochester for more than 20 years.